karlospn/mytechramblings-site-source-code/content/posts/profiling-a-net-app-with-dotnet-cli-diagnostic-tools.md

     Time spent in JIT (ms / 1 sec)                                 0
     Working Set (MB)                                              82
 ```
-And these are the counter values after applying load to the endpoint during 120 seconds (load test end):
+And these are the values of the counters at the end of the load test:

 ```bash
 [Microsoft.AspNetCore.Hosting]
     Current Requests                                              65